Updated: Dec 5, 2020

 The Closing - This stage is really similar to the opening stage.
 You use light, gentle strokes over your dog's entire body to reconnect the whole body and soothe your dog, making sure he's full relaxed before you end the session.
 Just like with the opening, you should do this stage every single time.

 Well there you have it!
 A nice blueprint to follow so that your massage sessions are complete and as beneficial to your dog as possible.

-If you're interested in a more in-depth training in massage and acupressure, why not get on the waiting list for my upcoming course, Wholesome Hound: natural wellness for dogs including everything you need to know using gentle, effective home remedies.
+If you're interested in a more in-depth training in massage and acupressure, why not enroll in my course, Wholesome Hound: natural wellness for dogs including everything you need to know using gentle, effective home remedies.